malkomalko/bwoken/README.md

         --simulator       Use simulator, even when an iDevice is connected --family          Test only one device type, either ipad or iphone.
 Default is to test on both --scheme          Specify a custom scheme
+        --product-name    Specify a custom product name (e.g. --product-name="My Product").
+Default is the name of of the xcodeproj file
         --formatter       Specify a custom formatter (e.g., --formatter=passthru) --focus           Specify particular tests to run
         --clobber         Remove any generated file